exercism/typescript/reference/implementing-a-concept-exercise.md

 Now create the following three files:

 - `<slug>.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
-- `<slug>.spec.js`: the test suite.
+- `<slug>.test.ts`: the test suite.
-- `exemplar.js`: an exemplar implementation that passes all the tests.
+- `exemplar.ts`: an exemplar implementation that passes all the tests.

 ## Step 2: Add documentation files